Air Force grounds entire Osprey fleet after Japan crash

 Lt.
 Gen. Tony Bauernfeind, command of Air Force Special Operations Command (AFSOC), directed an operational grounding of the CV-22 fleet to “mitigate risk” while the investigation into the crash continues, AFSOC said in a statement.

-A preliminary review of the crash indicates a “potential materiel failure” caused the accident, according to AFSOC, but the cause is still unknown and the investigation is ongoing.
+A preliminary review of the crash indicates a “potential material failure” caused the accident, according to AFSOC, but the cause is still unknown and the investigation is ongoing.

 “The standdown will provide time and space for a thorough investigation to determine causal factors and recommendations to ensure the Air Force CV-22 fleet returns to flight operations,” AFSOC said.

-Note: Editor’s Note: The video above is previous coverage on this story.